ChrisSantosLang/redscience/README.rst

 sciences, the redscience software package goes meta: It facilitates the pre-clinical science *of* science.
-Any social interaction can be modeled with game theory, so redscience builds on ``ipython``, ``babel``, ``trueskill``, ``matplotlib``, and ``sk-learn`` to let users create and compare designs for “olympics” and player tools (a.k.a. “teams” of “bots”).
+Any social interaction can be modeled with game theory, so redscience builds on ``ipython``, ``babel``, ``trueskill``, ``matplotlib``, and ``sk-learn`` to let users create and compare designs for “Olympics” and player tools (a.k.a. “teams” of “AI”).

 Design advances in redscience until no olympics can be conceived for which a more reliable tool can be conceived.
 Leaderboards are more objective and more efficient than peer-reviewed journals; they make the agenda-setting level of science as inexpensive and accessible as playing a video game.
-The speed with which redscience can expose design-flaws in our inherited Blue-engineered social institutions is so shocking that a warning is merited: Ignorance may cause more damage in the long-run, but truth has its own sting!
+The speed with which redscience can expose design-flaws in our inherited Blue-engineered social institutions is so shocking that a warning is merited: Although ignorance may cause more damage in the long-run, truth has its own sting!

 Next Steps
 ----------

-You can learn more via the `documentation <https://chrissantoslang-redscience.readthedocs.io/en/latest/index.html>`_.
+You can learn more via the `documentation <https://chrissantoslang-redscience. readthedocs.io/en/latest/index.html>`_.
 If you choose truth, and cannot find an existing redscience website on which to explore, then you can make your own by…